Scholte House Museum

 The "grande dame" of our city is the 175-year-old Scholte House.
 Built by Hendrik Scholte for his wife Maria in 1847 and 1848 over a period of just six months, the home sits on what is now the north side of Pella's square, a testament to the craftsmanship and care of our founding fathers and mothers.
 Continue reading for more history of the Scholte family and their home.

-The Scholte House Museum is open
+The Scholte House Museum is closed for the season.

 The Library is the room most original when the Scholtes lived here.
 The rest of the house has changed over the years as different members of the family have moved in and out.
 The first addition was the room we now call the Rose Room, which was originally the carriage house, but was later converted to living quarters as the family’s needs changed.
 What started as a few rooms grew to the present approximately 26-30 rooms (counting bathrooms, hallways, & enclosed porches).
 There are 6 stairways (including the 2 basement stairs), 12 exterior doors, 41 interior doors, 69 windows, and 55 light switches.

 Hendrik Scholte had three daughters with his first wife, Sara Brandt, who died in 1844.
 Sara, Mary, and Johanna ranged in age from five to thirteen when they arrived in Pella.
 They lived in this house until they married.